About fragility fractures

 What are fragility fractures?

-A fragility fracture is a fall from a standing height or less, that results in a fracture.
+A fragility fracture is a fracture resulting from a fall from a standing height or less.

 What causes fragility fractures?